karunakarrao/DevOps/Ansible/Ansible-commands.md

 --------------------------------------------------------------------
 Variables:
 --------------------------------------------------------------------
-Ansible variables are declared in multipule loctions
+Ansible variables are declared in multipule loctions.

 	1. vars					--> direct in script
  	2. vars_file / include_vars		--> File as an input